inko-lang/website/source/manual/virtual-machine/instructions.html.md

 ### Platform

-Returns the type of the platform as an integer.
+Returns the type of the platform as a string.

-This instruction requires one argument: a register to store the resulting platform ID in.
+This instruction requires one argument: a register to store the resulting platform name in.

+The possible values produced by this instruction are:

+* android
+* bitrig
+* dragonfly
+* freebsd
+* ios
+* linux
+* macos
+* netbsd
+* openbsd
+* unix
+* unknown
+* windows

+If the platform can not be determined, "unknown" will be used.

 ### ProcessCurrentPid